50 Amazing Home Upgrades for Under $50

 That beat-up looking drywall makes your house look dingy and dull.
 To spruce it up, install some wainscoting and a chair rail to your walls.
 It's a relatively inexpensive addition to any space, and you can have the boards cut at your local hardware store.

-Picture frame molding can make your home look like it’s right out of a Wes Anderson movie without cluttering up your walls.
-It’s the perfect decorative addition for the minimalist who also doesn’t want to be bland.
+Picture frame molding can make your home look like it's right out of a Wes Anderson movie, without cluttering up your walls.
+It's the perfect decorative addition for the minimalist who also doesn't want to be bland.
+Here's a guide on how to do it yourself for under $50!

 Install a patterned tile backsplash.